-The Planner assists in long-rang planning for rural/small town communities by providing technical and advisory assistance regarding transportation planning, comprehensive planning, and land development regulations.
+The Planner assists in long-range planning for rural/small town communities by providing technical and advisory assistance regarding transportation planning, comprehensive planning, and land development regulations.
 The Planner conducts plan preparation and related research for assigned projects and coordinates planning activities with elected official and citizen advisory committees and the general public.
 The Planner also assists in the analysis of census and other statistical data and in the preparation of reports for local governments and community organizations.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education A Bachelor’s degree in City and Regional Planning or a related field is required.
-A Master’s degree in City and Regional Planning or a related field is preferred.
+Education: A Bachelor’s degree in city and regional planning or a related field is required.
+A Master’s degree in city and regional planning or a related field is preferred.

-Other Requires occasional day travel (150 mile radius) and may include occasional overnight stays.
+Other: The position requires occasional day travel (150 mile radius) and may include occasional overnight stays.
 The position requires attending occasional evening meetings.
 American Institute of Certified Planners (AICP) certification is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES